TMSL/DMEE-View1/README.md

 a modern PC running Microsft Windows (r).
 The Draftsman-EE software may also be known as or associated with the names DMEE, DC-CAD, DCCAD, DC Design, DC 810, or DC/CAD IV.
 As of this writing, the viewer is a work in progress, Refer to following for details.

 ## Status
-The present version is still a work-in-progress that does not yet support schematics with multiple pages or printing.
-The Oct.
-27, 2019 update added significant drawing functionality, including support for locating, extracting, and drawing 'sub modules' that come from library (.LBR) files and/or are specified as separate files in the working folder.
+11/8/2019: Printing is now working.
+The program also automatically determines the boundaries of the drawing for the display.
+The present version is still a work-in-progress that does not yet support schematics with multiple pages.

 Text is presently drawn using Microsoft fonts instead of using Draftsman-EE's vector drawn character library.
-It does not yet include support for scaling and centering the file to fit the viewing area.
-These capabilities are all under development.
-The program does not yet handle drawing PCB routes.
-Part (module) rotation and colors are also under development.

-Program development priority is first focusing on drawing schematic and part files.
-Consequently, it does not handle drawing routes or handle layers.
-Thus, if you try to display any PCB files at this time you're likely to find them pretty empty except for a view of the lines and text from all layers simultaneously.
+The program only correctly draws schematics (.SCH) files and schematic parts.
+It DOES NOT support drawing PCB routes and patterns at this time.
+Thus, .PCB files will not display much, if anything.

 ## Use
-Select an .SCH or other drawing file using the file menu and press the "Parse" button.
+The search folders for drawing and library (.LBR) files are configured under Configuration menu.
+Select a .SCH or other drawing file using the file menu.
+The working and library folders will be searched for component modules called for by the drawing and the file will be automatically displayed.
+If a previous file had already been selected you can also press the Draw button to display it.
 The hide/show info button provides some additional information about the file.
+A number of different Zoom settings are available under the File menu.
 A few example files are provided in Sample Drawing Files directory to demonstrate the present level of development.

 ##  Background
 I started developing this project to view, print, and archive as .pdf files some schematics that I created in the early 1990's using